 I was told never to work with kids and animals.
 Not one to shy away from a challenge, I found that most of my formal teaching career I did just that.
 After 23 years of teaching, I could not recommend a more exciting and vibrant combination of unpredictable enthusiasm.
 Working alongside classroom teachers and students, I am inspired by their solutions to some challenging environmental dilemmas.
 Being able to empower students to create change in their school or wider community makes for a very privileged and rewarding role at Melbourne Zoo.

-I am one of the luckiest people I know, because I enjoy two roles at Zoos Victoria; educating students in Learning Experiences and connecting with the public as well as a member of the Zoo Encounters and Presentations team.
+I am one of the luckiest people I know, because I enjoy two roles at Zoos Victoria; educating students in Education for Conservation and connecting with the public as well as a member of the Zoo Encounters and Presentations team.

 I studied Arts and Education at Murdoch University in Perth, after which I spent four years teaching at a high school before moving to Melbourne and finding this incredible role at the zoo.